-Halal Certification
+Halal Requirements

-Malaysia requires all imported meat and poultry (except pork), animal-based further processed products, and all milk and egg products (including whey, cheeses and ice cream) be accompanied by a halal certificate from a JAKIM approved certification body.
-U.S. exporters should strongly consider halal certification for all food and beverage products exported to Malaysia (i.e., even when not explicitly required) to ensure full access to the Malaysian market.
+Malaysia requires specific products to obtain halal certification as a condition of import.
+These mandatory product categories include: meat and poultry (except pork), animal-based further processed products, milk, (including whey, cheeses, and ice cream) and egg products.

+U.S. exporters should strongly consider voluntary halal certification for all food and beverage products exported to Malaysia (i.e., even when not explicitly required) to ensure full access to the Malaysian market.
 Roughly 60 percent of the Malaysian population is Muslim and the majority of hotels, restaurants, and catering services work to ensure 100 percent halal certification for their inputs.
 As a result, they strive to have all food and beverage products used in their establishments halal certified, regardless of whether or not it is mandatory for the respective product.